• 3 min read

 Over the life of a building, interior renovations actually end up being as consequential or more consequential than concrete, steel, glass, and all the building materials that have traditionally been viewed as an environmental problem.

 “Clients who are funding our projects are beginning to care,” Avinash said, noting a rising number of corporations introducing net-zero goals.
-Many are pledging to completely negate their carbon emissions by 2030, 2040, or 2050.
+Many are pledging to completely negate their carbon emissions by 2030, 2040, or 2050. so sustainable design is important to them.
 Clients want to know where the office furniture they are buying is coming from, for example, and what emissions are associated with it.

 “Leaders in our industry are beginning to ask questions about their supply chains and their real estate,” Avinash said.

 Because most of the design industry’s emissions are tied to embodied carbon, how products and materials are selected for projects is absolutely vital.
-That’s why it’s essential to learn to reduce, reuse, and recycle.
+That’s why it’s essential to learn to reduce, reuse, and recycle for sustainable design.

 “Luckily, the manufacturers in our industry, like Haworth and others, have done amazing work already in looking at their supply chains and providing transparency information,” Avinash said.
 “The information is out there for us to use—to know how we can do better with our work as interior designers.”